 Students gain and apply knowledge, broaden their understanding and develop creative and critical thinking skills while engaging in project-based learning.
-By incorporating design, engineering, electronics, laser cutting and 3D and CAD designs, students use principles and skills taught in science, technology, engineering and mathematics.
+By incorporating design, engineering, electronics, laser cutting and 3D and CAD designs, students apply principles and skills taught in science, technology, engineering and mathematics.
 Students are challenged to apply their understanding of these key disciplines to manage projects and work collaboratively.

-The project-based approach allows students to develop key skills including; problem-solving, creativity, critical analysis, teamwork, independent thinking, initiative, communication and digital literacy.
+The project-based approach allows students to develop key skills including: problem-solving, creativity, critical analysis, teamwork, independent thinking, initiative, communication and digital literacy.

-Strands Content Knowledge and Understanding Investigate and make judgements, within a range of technologies specialisations, on how technologies can be combined to create design solutions.
-Process and Production Skills Students develop their hand-drawing skills as well as drawing using computer-based programs.
-Students use a project-based learning process to design and create using mechanisms and engineering principles.
+Strands Content Knowledge and Understanding Investigate and make judgments, within a range of technology specialisations, on how technologies can be combined to create design solutions.
+Process and Production Skills Students develop their hand-drawing skills, as well as their ability to draw using computer-based programs.
+Students use a project-based learning process to design and create projects that incorporate mechanisms and engineering principles.
 Students use a project-based learning process to complete a portfolio of work that uses a variety of computer programs.
 Students develop their knowledge and understanding of the Laser Cutter and 3D printer.
 Students work independently and collaboratively to manage their time and resources using digital technology.
 Considers time, cost, risk and safety.

-Progress will be monitored using Design and Technologies specific strands using the design process.
-Projects include designing and creating a sandboard, completing an electrical circuit to produce a solar car to test, using mechanisms to create a tower crane and creating various product designs.
+Progress will be monitored using Design and Technologies-specific strands, employing the design process.
+Projects include designing and creating a sandboard, completing an electrical circuit to power a solar car for testing, utilising mechanisms to design a tower crane, and developing various product designs.
 CAD programs, 3D printers and laser cutting technology are used in the projects.